kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 #### Complex Tags

 This track is for tags with complex validation logic and ratcheting.
 These tags begin at the **Alpha** stability level.

+This track is for tags that are always used in combination with other tags or that have complex ratcheting logic.
+All cross-field validations belong in this category.
+Additionally, for most of these tags, there is no clear alternative in the OpenAPI schema.

 **Alpha to Beta Graduation Criteria:**